 Can you pick us up in the Sacred Valley?

 Ollantaytambo is the best place to stay other than Cusco.
 By staying in Ollantaytambo, you actually get a little more sleep because we will be picking you up about 1.5 hours after the Cusco pick up time.
-This being said, the pre-trip briefing can only be done in Cusco,
+However, please be aware that the pre-trip briefing can only be done in Cusco.

-The 2 day Inca Trail trek to Machu Picchu is features only 6 hours of walking, which makes it perfect for hikers or Families who like a daily activities.
-However, we still recommend that you should be well prepared and healthy prior to starting the trek.
-You have to be moderately fit to complete this hike.
+The 2 Day Inca Trail trek to Machu Picchu features only six hours of walking, which makes it perfect for hikers of all fitness levels or active families.
+However, we still recommend that you be well prepared, healthy, and at a moderate level of fitness prior to starting the trek.
 To prepare, try walking 10km a day or start going to the gym a month before the trek.
-Also try to spend a few days in Cusco adjusting to the high altitude before you will start the Inca Trail.
+Also try to spend a few days in Cusco adjusting to the high altitude before you start the Inca Trail.

-This trail starts at the 104km train stop and ascends to the ruins of Wiñay Wayna before continuing on to Machu Picchu.
-Since we arrive later to Machu Picchu, you will not have much time at Machu Picchu on the first day.
-We will spend the night in the town of Aguas Calientes and return to Machu Picchu again the following day.
+This trail starts at the Km 104 train stop and ascends to the ruins of Wiñay Wayna before continuing on to Machu Picchu.
+Since we arrive at Machu Picchu in the afternoon, you will not have much time at the site on the first day.
+We will spend the night in the town of Aguas Calientes and return to Machu Picchu for more exploration the following day.

 We will walk a total of 10 km / 6.3 miles.

 At what altitude will the trek start and finish?

 We will start the trek at Km 104, located at 2,200m/7,2600ft above sea level.
 The highest point of the trek is the Sun Gate, located at 2,700m/8,858ft.
 Aguas Calientes, where we will stay overnight, is located at an elevation of 2,040m/6,690ft.